 Captivated by storytelling since he was a kid, Scott Corbett began his career in advertising as an award-winning writer before turning his attention to directing.
 His first effort, the comedy short Small Emergencies, screened in festivals worldwide and won a merit award at the San Francisco International Film Festival.

-He arrived on the commercial scene with a deliciously outrageous campaign for Altoids, which was tempered with the absurd and surreal, but directed with restraint.
+Scott arrived on the commercial scene with a deliciously outrageous campaign for Altoids, which was tempered with the absurd and surreal, but directed with restraint.
 The result was a unique, offbeat look grounded in a cinematic reality – now the foundational style of his dynamic collection of work.
-His campaign for Pizza Pops was both darkly hilarious and charming, and went on to win a Silver Lion at Cannes.
+That style can be seen most recently in his campaign for Shark Tank success Würkin Stiffs (Fallon/NY), featuring droll office vampires and the ghost of discos past.